VF29Voodoo/Goldeneye-DCS-Recon-Script/README.md

 - the detection of units of the opposing camp according to parameters specific to each aircraft.
 - processing of "photos" immediately after the aircraft has landed, with markers appearing on the F10 map indicating the type of unit detected, its position and altitude.

-# DCS Tactical Recon Community Script Features:
+# GOLDENEYE - DCS Tactical Recon Community Script Features:

 The DCS Tactical Recon Community version adds the following features:

-- The addition of the F-14A and F-5E in the available platforms
+- The addition of the F-14A/B, F-5E and MB-339 in the available platforms
-- The indication of the status of the unit on the marker of the F10 card in order to simulate the analysis of the status of the target by the photo-interpreters.
+- The indication of the status of the detected units on the marker of the F10 map in order to simulate the analysis of the status of the target by the photo-interpreters.
 - The possibility to take a picture of an already detected unit in order to observe the evolution of its health after an attack and the evolution of its position.
 This feature allows to simulate the possibility to perform a BDA after a strike, a very important mission of photo reconnaissance units.
-- The possibility to detect destroyed units (under implementation).
+- The possibility to detect destroyed units (WIP).
 This feature also contributes to the possibility of performing a BDA after a strike.
 - The possibility to detect static objects like bridges, hangars or various structures from the map or added in the mission editor.
 - The possibility for some aircraft to fly armed as it was the case for the F-14 and the Mirage F1 for example.
 (WIP).
 - The addition of additional cameras (panoramic camera, oblique camera, long focal length camera) (WIP).